 Housing inventory has been a thorn in the side of homebuyers as of late, which has been a key factor in the rapid rise of home prices over the past few months.
 As demand among buyers continues to remain strong, existing inventory has not been sufficient to keep up.

-Experts anticipate that this situation won’t change much through the end of 2022.
+Experts anticipate that this situation won’t change much through the end of 2025.
 According to Fannie Mae, a total of 6.8 million new and existing homes are expected to sell by the end of this year.
-In 2022, about 5.6 million existing homes are expected to be sold, along with 893,000 new home sales.

 The Millennial demographic makes up a large portion of homebuyers in the US, and next year, they’ll continue to be a driving force behind the national housing market.
 Many of these Millennials will be getting into the real estate market for the first time, thereby supporting entry-level home sales, which will help keep the US housing market buzzing over the next few years.